aws-samples/aws-last-mile-delivery-hyperlocal/packages/@prototype/cognito-auth/README.md

 ## `InternalIdentityStackPersistent` resources

 System wide a8n.
 Used for system operators/admins.
-Currently it's used to access ElasticSearch's Kibana
+Currently it's used to access OpenSearch's Kibana

 * Cognito
   * Users - UserPool - to handle users of the system